-\paragraph*{Determine foreground} Given the two disjoint sets, we consider the partition with the maximum absolute value $\feat_{max}$ as the foreground.
-Intuitively, the foreground object should be salient thus less connected to the entire graph, \textit{i.e.} $\degree_i < \degree_j$ if $\feat_i$ belongs to the foreground while $\feat_j$ is the background token.
-Therefore, the eigenvector of the foreground object should have a larger absolute value than the one of the background.
+\paragraph*{Foreground Determination} Given the two disjoint sets of nodes, \name~selects the partition with the maximum absolute value $\feat_{max}$ as the foreground.
+Intuitively, the foreground object should be salient and thus less connected to the entire graph.
+In other words, $\degree_i < \degree_j$ if $\feat_i$ belongs to the foreground while $\feat_j$ is the background token.
+Therefore, the eigenvector of the foreground object should have a larger absolute value than the background region.

-\paragraph*{Select the object} In images, we are interested in segmenting a single object while the foreground might contain more than one connected regions.
-We finally select the connected component in the foreground containing the maximum absolute value $\feat_{max}$ as our final object.
-In videos, as we aims at segmenting all the moving objects, we simply take the entire foreground region as our final output.
+\paragraph*{Select the object} In images, we are interested in segmenting a single object.
+However, the foreground can contain more than one salient object region. \name~selects the connected component in the foreground containing the maximum absolute value $\feat_{max}$ as the detected object.
+In videos, as the goal is to segment objects based on both motion and appearance, \name~takes the entire foreground region as the final output.